miguelmateusmf/recipe-finder-frontend/README.md

 ### State separation: server state, client state, delivery

-Rather than reaching for a single monolithic store (Redux, etc.), state is split by what it actually is:

 - **Server state** (ingredients, favorites, user profile) lives in TanStack Query.
 It's already remote, needs caching, retries, invalidation.
 - **Client state** (auth token) lives in a Zustand store, persisted to localStorage so sessions survive refreshes.
 - **Delivery mechanisms** (theme, language) use Context — cross-cutting concerns that don't need reactivity beyond "value changes → re-render".